bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 If the function or method returns a value, the programmer must use the *returns* argument within the *@task* decorator.
-In this argument, the programmer can specify the type of that value:
+In this argument, the programmer can specify the type of that value (:numref:`task_returns_python`).

 .. code-block:: python
+    :name: task_returns_python
+    :caption: Python task returns example

     @task(returns=int)
     def ret_func():